rikedyp/documentation-guidelines/docs/style.md

 </div>

 ## Code
-Inline code and code blocks render in APL font unless the class "language-other" is used.
+Inline code and code blocks render in APL font unless the class "language-nonAPL" is used.

 Syntax highlighting is not enabled.